Removing Politics from Climate Change

 Climate Modeling

-Scientists use climate models, which represent the processes affecting temperatures with mathematical equations to try to understand the impact of man on Earth’s environment.
-Accurately modeling all the heat transfer paths affecting ground ambient temperatures is a daunting task due to an incomplete understanding of multiple processes driving heat transfer and computing hardware limitations.
+Climate models use mathematical equations to represent processes affecting temperatures, helping scientists understand the impact of human activities on Earth’s environment.
+However, accurately modeling all heat transfer paths is challenging due to incomplete knowledge of heat transfer processes and limitations in computing power.

 Source